What Are the Most Common Types of Data Masking?

 Deterministic Data Masking

-A less common type of masking, deterministic data masking is a very straightforward approach that simply takes certain values in a data set and replaces them with a different, predetermined value.
+Deterministic data masking is a straightforward approach that simply replaces certain values with a different, predetermined value.
 For example, all appearances of the name “Marie” in a demographic data set could be set to change to the name “Maxine.”
-This change would be applied to every appearance of “Marie” in the data set.

 The simplicity of this model is both its greatest asset and weakness.
 While easy to apply, the “code” is simple enough to potentially fall victim to reverse-engineering, making it a potential target for attackers and increasing the risk of a data leak.